apideck-libraries/portman/examples/testsuite-assign-variables/readme.md

   ],
 ```

-This will target the OpenApi `"openApiOperationId": "leadsAdd"` and will assign the `data.id` from the request body to a Postman environment variable with the name `leadsAdd.id`
+This will target the OpenApi `"openApiOperationId": "leadsAdd"` and will assign the `data.id` from the request body to a Postman collection variable with the name `leadsAdd.id`

 The API response for the create operation will contain: